Dewan Taimur Raja Chowdhury

-Dewan Taimur Raja Chowdhury (দেওয়ান তৈমুর রাজা চৌধুরী; 5 November 1917 – 14 December 1997) was a Bangladeshi politician, landowner and poet.
-He was a former member of parliament from Sylhet-7 as a Bangladesh Nationalist Party politician.
+Dewan Taimur Raja Chowdhury (দেওয়ান তৈমুর রাজা চৌধুরী; 5 November 1917 – 14 December 1997) was a Bangladesh Nationalist Party politician, landowner, and poet.
+He was a member of parliament from Sylhet-7.

 Early life

 Chowdhury was born on 5 November 1917 to a Bengali Muslim family in Rampasha, Bishwanath, Sylhet District, Assam Province, British India (now Sylhet Division, Bangladesh).
-His father was Khan Bahadur Dewan Eklimur Raja Chowdhury and his mother was Meherjan Banu.
+His father was Khan Bahadur Dewan Eklimur Raja Chowdhury, and his mother was Meherjan Banu.
 His paternal grandfather was the renowned Bengali mystic poet and songwriter Hason Raja.

-Chowdhury began his education in Rajaganj Primary School before enrolling at the Sylhet Government Alia Madrasah where he did Islamic studies and also studied Bengali, Arabic, Persian and Urdu.
+Chowdhury began his education at Rajaganj Primary School before enrolling at the Sylhet Government Alia Madrasah, where he did Islamic studies and also studied Bengali, Arabic, Persian, and Urdu.
 He then moved on to study at Rasamay Memorial High School and Sylhet Government High School.
 He graduated from Murari Chand College.
-As a student he was the secretary of Assam Provincial Muslim Students Federation.
+As a student, he was the secretary of the Assam Provincial Muslim Students Federation.

 Career

-Chowdhury's career began with taking care of his father's various properties such as the Alijan Coal Mine in Assam, Rupamukhi and Sonamukhi in Tripura, and Moulvibazar Tea Garden.
+Chowdhury's career began with taking care of his father's various properties, such as the Alijan Coal Mine in Assam, Rupamukhi and Sonamukhi in Tripura, and Moulvibazar Tea Garden.
 From 1943 to 1946, Chowdhury was the honorary magistrate of Sylhet District.
-He went on to serve as vice chairman and then chairman of Sylhet Local Board.
+He went on to serve as vice chairman and then chairman of the Sylhet Local Board.
 In 1946, he was elected to the Assam Legislative Assembly.
 He was involved in the 1947 Sylhet referendum that saw Sylhet rejoined with East Bengal.

-Chowdhury joined the East Pakistan Muslim League and served as the president of Sylhet District Muslim League.
-In 1965, he was elected to East Pakistan Provincial Assembly.
-Chowdhury was made the president of Bangladesh Nationalist Party Sylhet unit in 1979.
+Chowdhury joined the East Pakistan Muslim League and served as the president of the Sylhet District Muslim League.
+In 1965, he was elected to the East Pakistan Provincial Assembly.
+Chowdhury was made the president of the Bangladesh Nationalist Party Sylhet unit in 1979.
 Chowdhury was elected to parliament from Sylhet-7 as a Bangladesh Nationalist Party candidate in 1979.
 He was a state minister in the cabinet of President Ziaur Rahman.
 He wrote mystical poems and songs like his grandfather.
 He founded the Dewan Taimur Raja Trust with support from Islami Bank.